Peake, South Australia: History

 who served three terms as the Premier of South Australia.

-Along one of the major railway lines of the time, many settlers and travelers passed along the route.
+Along the Pinnaroo railway line, one of the major railway lines of the time, many settlers and travelers passed along the route.

-The town of Peak was the seat for the District Council of Peake which was established on 16 November 1911.
+The town of Peake was the seat for the District Council of Peake which was established on 16 November 1911.
 In 1997, the district council was amalgamated with the District Council of Coonalpyn Downs and the District Council of Meningie to form the Coorong District Council.

 Boundaries for the locality of Peake were created on 24 August 2000.

 Peake Historical Walk

 A walk established for visitors to show the historic landmarks of Peake.
 The relatively short walk takes highlights all of the first facilities built when the town was settled in the 1900s.

 The first historical landmark is Polly's Well which is located next to the rest stop.
 Polly's Well was sunk in 1877 and supplied the whole town with water.
 The next stop on the walk is the old Station Masters house which was built in 1912.
 The last station master died in the house and was found weeks later.
 Next there is the Peake store (built 1937) which is now used as the Tavern.
 The other historic facilities that are still being used to this day are the Post Office (1912) and the Bakehouse/Church (1908).
 The final landmarks include Peake School (1929), Butcher Shop (1900s), Saddlery (1912) and the town Garage which was used from 1956 to 1974.

 Pamphlets are available at the rest stop opposite the town oval.